Keri Stoner-Davis MS, RDN, LD

 Keri considers herself to be a lifelong learner.
 She truly believes there is always something new to be learned on a daily basis.
 It is through her love of learning, that she discovered her true passion of teaching and educating within the field of nutrition.
 Through her years of being a RDN, she has always truly enjoyed spending time with individuals, one-on-one, discussing food choices and customizing nutritional care plans.

 Keri graduated from Kansas State University (KSU) with a B.S. in Nutritional Sciences and a B.S. in Exercise Sciences.
 She graduated from Texas Woman’s University (TWU) with her M.S. in Exercise and Sports Nutrition, in addition to also completing her supervised practices hours to become a credentialed RDN.
 Over the last 15+ years, Keri has worked in many different environments as a RDN: acute care/hospital, long-term care facilities, out-patient diabetes self-management programs, and with various community nutrition and wellness initiatives.
-Keri is a certified dietitian coach for the LEAN Freedom wellness program.
+Keri is a certified dietitian coach for the Freedom Wellness program.

 Even though, Keri and her husband still sometimes refer to Kansas as “home,” they made the DFW area their home since moving there in 1999.
 Since then, they have been continuously active in their community, professions, and just enjoying everyday life with their elementary school aged daughter and her activities.